FINRA Rule 2210 Explained: What Financial Firms Need to Know About Advertising Compliance

 FINRA breaks all communications into three categories, each with different compliance requirements:

-- Must be supervised and reviewed under the firm’s compliance program
+Examples:One-on-one emails or direct messages.
+Does NOT require principal pre-approval.
+Must be supervised and reviewed under the firm’s compliance program.

 This covers any written or electronic material distributed to more than 25 retail investors in a 30-day period.